nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Let's examine the performance of our three models on both generative tasks.

 [click] For De Novo Generation:

 - LLaMA-2 shows strong compositional validity at 91.11%, meaning it generates materials with appropriate charge neutrality.
 However, its worse coverage metrics indicates that it doesn't strictly adhere to the underlying distribution of real materials from MP-20, possibly due to its LLM pre-training.